jrfnl/clearPHP/rules/no-incompatible-reference.md

 <?php

 parse_str($incomingString, 'string');

 ```

-PHP only check that functioncall are using valid type at execution time, if the definition of the method is not available at compile time (aka, the method is not native or not defined in the same file than call).
+PHP only checks that function calls are using valid parameter types at execution time, if the definition of the method is not available at compile time (aka, the method is not native or not defined in the same file as the call).

 ```php
 <?php